Aaron-Cunningham/C2060506_csc1034_practical1_2022/doc/Report.md

 Introduction
 ------------
-In order to build a functioning program in python, there are a few different tools at your disposal which can be used.
+In order to build a functioning program in python, there are a few different tools at your disposal which I had to use.
 This report will be reflecting on the tools I've used and not used before in order to successfully develop a working program that demonstrates a scene with a walking panda.
 This will include GitHub, Command Line Controls, and IDEs.